2.313"h X 4.938" w X 7.25" l

 The bowl is unslipped yellow ware with an undecorated exterior; the only decoration on the interior is a worn red design 3 inches by 2.7 inches consisting of a central 1-inch diameter circle orbited by four small red squares.
 A production date of the 1870s is only an informed guess by Dick Howard, but the unusual rectangular shape, undecorated exterior, and simple interior design conform to the elements of ceremonial pots described by Suzanne G. Kenagy (1990).
 If it does date to the 1870s, it is also an unusual example of unslipped yellow ware from a time when most Hopi ceramics were produced at Polacca using a white-slipped style.
 In a June 7, 1993 appraisal [on file], Rick Dillingham writes that the bowl is “Casually constructed in grey (fires yellow) clay with faint design in the center with 5 elements.
 Chips, cracks, etc. Ca. early 20th C.?
 Square bowls are common in ceremonial use among the Hopi/Tewa but do not reach the marketplace often.”

-Fewkes (1973) illustrates a “medicine box” from Sikyatki (p.
-44+, PL CXXVII) which is of similar shape but decorated on the exterior.
-Fewkes (1973:57) writes that the “several (Sikyatki) rectangular receptacles of earthenware” he excavated “are regarded as medicine bowls, and are supposed to have been used in ancient ceremonials where asperging was performed.
+Fewkes (1898, plate CXXVIII following page 668 or reprinted, 1973: 44 ff) illustrates a “medicine box” (“c”) from Sikyatki which is of similar shape but decorated on the exterior.
+Fewkes (1898, 681 or 1973 reprint 57) writes about this bowl that the “several (Sikyatki) rectangular receptacles of earthenware” he excavated “are regarded as medicine bowls, and are supposed to have been used in ancient ceremonials where asperging was performed.
 In many Tusayan ceremonials square medicine bowls, some without handles, are still used, but a more common and evidently more modern variety are round and have handles.”
 Fewkes then references a “rectangular or ancient type of medicine bowl” used on the Antelope clan altar for the snake dance at Oribi (Third Mesa).

 Without attribution, Fewkes may be referring to a published account of a snale dance at Mishongnovi (Second Mesa) whitnessed by H. R. Voth (of Orabi) and Grorge A. Dorsey in June 1902 (Dorsey and Voth, 1976: 159-261).
 Dorsey writes: